BYU-CS-260/passport-password/README.md

 module.exports = passport
 ```
-This module saves the session information.

-13. Create "passport/localStrategy.js" with the following content
+12. The "passport/localStrategy.js" module defines the local strategy of looking up the hashed password and comparing it to password entered by the user.
 ```js
 const User = require('../database/models/user')
 const LocalStrategy = require('passport-local').Strategy